Garakowa: Restore the World

 Garakowa: Restore the World, known in Japan as Vitreous Flower & Destroy the World (ガラスの花と壊す世界, Garasu no Hana to Kowasu Sekai), is a 2016 Japanese anime science fiction fantasy film produced by A-1 Pictures, directed by Masashi Ishihama and written by Fumihiko Shimo.
 Distributed by Pony Canyon, the film was released in Japan on January 9, 2016 and was streamed on Crunchyroll on January 16, 2016.

 Plot

-Dual and Dorothy are two programs who reside within the Box of Wisdom.
+Dual and Dorothy are two programs that reside within the Box of Wisdom.
 Their job is to enter the various worlds containing the memories of people across many timelines, deleting worlds that become infected with viruses.
 One day, they come across Remo, a girl who has lost memory of who she is, who is searching for something known as the flower garden.
 While trying to figure out who she is, Dual and Dorothy spend time with Remo, learning to find joy in various things that they'd normally deem pointless.
-However, they soon begin to not only learn about what Remo's true purpose is, but also the state of the world outside of their box.
+However, they soon begin to learn not only about Remo's true purpose but also about the state of the world outside of their box.